DelphinusLab/prover-node-docker/README.md

 - `server_url` - The URL of the server to connect to for tasks.
 The provided URL is the dockers reference to the host machines 'localhost'
 - `priv_key` - The private key of the prover node.
 This is used to sign the tasks and prove the work was done by the prover node.

+### HugePages Configuration

+It is important to set the hugepages on the host machine to the correct value.
+This is done by setting the `vm.nr_hugepages` kernel parameter.

+For a machine running a single prover node, the value should be set to ~15000.
+This is done with the following command.

+`sysctl -w vm.nr_hugepages=15000`

+### GPU Configuration

+If you need to specify GPUs, you can do so in the `docker-compose.yml` file.
+The `device_ids` field is where you can specify the GPU's to use.

+The starting command for the container will use `CUDA_VISIBLE_DEVICES=0` to specify the GPU to use.

+You may also change the `device_ids` field in the `docker-compose.yml` file to specify the GPU's to use.
+Note that in the container the GPU indexing starts at 0.

+Also ensure the `command` field in `docker-compose.yml` is modified for `CUDA_VISIBLE_DEVICES` to match the GPU you would like to use.

 ## Start

 Start the docker container simply with the following command